JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 ### Bitbucket Cloud

-Since version 2020.2, users can sign in to TeamCity with a Bitbucket Cloud account.
+Users can sign in to TeamCity with a Bitbucket Cloud account.

 Before enabling this module, you need to configure a [Bitbucket Cloud connection](configuring-connections.md#Bitbucket+Cloud) in the Root project's settings and a dedicated application in Bitbucket.

 To sign in, click the Bitbucket icon above the login form and, after the redirect, approve the TeamCity application.
-If a user with your Bitbucket email is registered and this email is verified both [in TeamCity](enabling-email-verification.md) and in Bitbucket, this Bitbucket account will be mapped with the respective TeamCity user and you will be signed in.
+If a user with your Bitbucket email is registered and this email is verified both [in TeamCity](enabling-email-verification.md) and in Bitbucket, this Bitbucket account will be mapped to the respective TeamCity user and you will be signed in.
 Otherwise, TeamCity will create a new user profile, unless this option is disabled\*.
 It is also possible to [map existing TeamCity users](#User+Authentication+Settings) with Bitbucket Cloud profiles.

 <table>